-Driftwood clients are supported by the staff and their peers, who walk with them and give guidance, as they integrate back into the stressors of daily living.
+Driftwood clients are supported by our staff and their peers, who give guidance and support, as they integrate back into the stressors of daily living.

 Community Integration has previously been defined by the Temple University Collaborative on Community Integration as “the opportunity to live in the community and be valued for one’s uniqueness and abilities, like everyone else.”
 Driftwood’s Community Integration Program (CIP) was designed to help individuals define an identity in recovery from addiction, mental health issues, and chronic pain.
 This phase of care is where insight is put into action and recovery becomes reality.
 Our Community Integration Program involves several elements: